kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

 ---
-title: "From cron Jobs to Event Driven Moderns Scheduling features, Nativagiting the World of Scheduling"
+title: "DollarU, OpCon, Control-M, Kestra, what you need to know to select the right scheduling platform "
-description: "Learn more about the scheduling landscape and the tools providing a more modern approach with event-driven, and API-based scheduling options"
+description: "Learn more about the scheduling landscape and the tools providing a more modern approach options"
 date: 2023-10-12T17:00:00
 category: Solutions
 author: